 Because COVID-19 is so new, there is limited research on the complications of the virus, as well as the long-term effects on those who get it.
 According to the Mayo Clinic, some complications include pneumonia, blood clots, heart problems, kidney and liver failure, and other bacterial or viral infections.
 While many children remain asymptomatic when they catch the coronavirus, some children contract multi-system inflammatory syndrome (MIS-C), which can be fatal.

 Just like the virus itself, the long-term effects of COVID-19 can range from mild to severe.
 Many individuals report extended fatigue and respiratory issues.
 Some people struggle with confusion, dizziness, and kidney problems.
-As time passes and more people recover from coronavirus, more research about the long-term effects of coronavirus will be completed.
+As time passes and more people recover from coronavirus, researchers will complete more studies about the long-term effects of the virus.

 Treatments for COVID-19